fghaas/openstackisrael2016/markdown/deploying.md

 ## Heat template

+### Resources

-- 1 security group
+1 security group

-- 1 private network with a router <!-- .element: class="fragment" -->
+1 private network with a router

-- 2 cloud-configs (deploy and backend/app) <!-- .element: class="fragment" -->
+3 cloud-configs (deploy, backend, app)

-- 1 deploy node with a public IP <!-- .element: class="fragment" -->
+1 deploy node with a floating IP

-- 1 load balancer with a public IP <!-- .element: class="fragment" -->
+1 load balancer with a floating IP

-- 3 backend servers <!-- .element: class="fragment" -->
+3 backend servers (in `ResourceGroup`)

-- X app servers in a pool <!-- .element: class="fragment" -->
+X app servers in a pool (in `ResourceGroup`)

+WaitConditions

+### Parameters

+SSH Key

+Public network

+VM flavors

+Volume sizes

-- Parameters: Key, public network, VM sizes, and number of app servers <!-- .element: class="fragment" -->
+Number of app servers

+### Outputs

-- Outputs: Public IPs <!-- .element: class="fragment" -->
+Public IPs

 Note: After figuring out how to use the Ansible roles in edx/configuration, we forged ahead with writing the Heat template that would create the actual nodes